deepbsd/AcquireCo/README.md

 here, but I've got to put a pin in it at some point.
 If I get a chance to look at it with Matthew tonight, then that's good.
 But he won't be available until late tonight, or perhaps even tomorrow, which is too late.

+_22:31pm: Sunday Feb 24, 2019_: My mentor got back into two about an hour ago after 29 hours on the road.
+But he still found a few minutes to look at my app with me, and I learned that when you hover over an anchor, you don't want the effect on the text to move other components or neighborhing elements.
+I have a problem with that on my header because of a `font-weight` effect being applied on hover.
+But I made each anchor 100px wide, so hopefully the expansion happens within that width and is minimized.
+I actually like to see the text turning bold; I think it looks nice.
+But I cannot seem to remove the bumping effect on the neighboring anchors.
+I did have an opaque button on the Landing Div on the landing page.
+I didn't want that.
+Matt suggested I apply the `rgb(0,0,0,0.5)` argument to the background-color, which will leave the button solid and non-see through.
+I did that and I think it looks much better.
+Great idea!!!
+Also, Matt said to make the Logo clickable on the front and return to the Landing page.
+I think I can do that.
+Then, it's submission time!

 TODO:

 * _done_: merged the `after-deadline` branch into the master branch.
 I think I'll keep making changes to the